bilgino/angularforddd/README.md

 }
 ```

-Necessary transformation methods can be directly coded in the view model.
+Necessary data transformations can reside in the view model.
 A better approach is to have a separate component which encloses all operations
 such as a mapper, translator, factory or abstract super class.
 In this way, we can delegate and decouple the transformation responsibilities to promote code reusability.
+The view model should hold the data necessary to render the UI if:

+- View demands a subset of one or more domain model properties
+- View demands additional properties mixed up with UI related properties

+View model checklist:

+- View model must contain an ID property
+- View model should be immutable and of type readonly string
+- View model behaves like a simple Value Object, also called a Data Transfer Object
+- View model class should not have dependencies
+- View model should be located in its own file, repository or UI component
+- View model naming convention ends with view suffix e.g. UserProfileView, UserListView, UserDetailsView

 **» Model declaration strategies**<br/>